FAQs For Attendees - 2017

 A: Classes are usually an hour and 15 minutes and run from 9:00 in the morning to 4:00 or 5:00 in the evening, depending on the week you choose.

 Q: How large are the classes?
 Do you have waiting lists?

 A: Classes limits are typically 15, but most weeks offer a few unlimited enrollment classes as well.
 Once a class fills, we begin a waiting list based on a first-come, first-served policy.
 The earlier you get on the waiting list, the better your odds of getting off.
 Once a student makes a class change or cancels their registration, we offer their slot to the next person on the waitlist.
 Some of our busier weeks tend to fill very quickly, so we recommend registering early.

 Q: Are there age limits for class participants?

 A: We welcome and encourage students of all ages to attend our classes.
 We do not have an age limit for class participants and just ask that the student be sincerely interested in the subject and not a distraction to others.
 Participants under the age of 16 must be accompanied by an adult.

 Q: How/where can/do I register for classes?

-A: Anyone can register for classes by filling out the registration form on our website, by mailing in the registration form at the back of the catalog, or by faxing the registration form to 828-298-3434.
+A: Anyone can register for classes by filling out the registration form on our website or by mailing in the registration form at the back of the catalog.
 We are unable to take registrations over the phone.